CONTENTSTART

 • For consumer accounts, there is a limit of 5 Overdraft and NSF Return Item Fees for a maximum of $180 per day we will charge.
 We will not charge a fee if a consumer account is overdrawn by $15 or less.
 These exceptions do not apply to business accounts.
 For business accounts, there is a limit of 6 Overdraft and NSF Return Item Fees for a maximum of $216 per day we will charge.

 • To assist in managing your account, it’s important to understand the order in which transactions appear throughout the day, or when you performed them, does not necessarily reflect the order in which they are processed to calculate your end-of-day account balance.
 If you do not have available funds at the time the item is paid or returned, it could result in an Overdraft or NSF Return Item Fee.
-North Shore Bank generally processes transactions to your account at the end of each day, (Monday–Friday, excluding federal holidays).
+North Shore Bank generally processes transactions to your account at the end of each day, (Monday – Friday, excluding federal holidays).
 We also process certain categories of transactions on Saturdays, excluding federal holidays.
 For more details, the Bank’s processing order for transactions is described in the Processing Order section of our Deposit Account Agreements at northshorebank.com/depositaccountagreement.
 The order in which we determine what items are paid or returned (if applicable), may change at our discretion.

-• Although we may be obligated to pay some debit card transactions, we will not authorize debit card or NSB ATM transactions unless the available balance (including Overdraft Coverage Options) is sufficient to cover the transactions and any fee(s), and as a result you may incur fees if such transactions overdraw your account.
+• Although we may be obligated to pay some debit card transactions, we will not authorize debit card or NSB ATM withdrawal transactions unless the available balance (including Overdraft Coverage Options) is sufficient to cover the transactions and any fee(s), and as a result you may incur fees if such transactions overdraw your account.

-• Giving us your consent on your consumer account (Extended Coverage) to pay NSB ATM withdrawals and everyday debit card transaction may result in you incurring Overdraft and/or NSF Return Item Fees for transactions that we would otherwise be required to pay without assessing an Overdraft and NSF Return Item Fee.
+• Giving us your consent on your consumer account (Extended Coverage) to pay NSB ATM withdrawals and everyday debit card transactions may result in you incurring Overdraft and/or NSF Return Item Fees for transactions that we would otherwise be required to pay without assessing an Overdraft and NSF Return Item Fee.
 If you consent to Extended Coverage on your consumer account, it will remain on your account until it is otherwise withdrawn by you or us.

 • We authorize and pay transactions using the available balance in your account.
 See our Deposit Account Agreements at northshorebank.com/depositaccountagreement for a definition of Available Balance.
 We may place a hold on deposited funds in accordance with the definitions and rules of our Deposit Account Agreements, which will reduce the amount of your available balance.

 • Debit card authorization is a merchant-authorized request for payment.
 We temporarily reduce (hold) the amount of the debit card authorization against the available balance for three days, or until received from the merchant, whichever occurs first.
 After the third day, the hold is released.
 Even though we release the hold when a merchant does not submit the transaction for payment in a timely manner, the obligation still applies and we must pay it when presented, even if it causes your account to become overdrawn.
 The amount of the hold will be for the amount authorized, or as permitted under applicable payment network rules.
 This means that your available balance may not accurately reflect pending debit card authorizations until the transaction is received by us and paid from your account (i.e., posted).
-You may incur an overdrawn balance and/or an Overdraft or NSF Return Item Fee even though the available balance appeared to show there were enough funds to cover a transaction at the time you initiated it because other outstanding transactions may be presented and paid first.

 • Except as described in this notice, we may not pay items if the available balance in your account (including the Overdraft Privilege Coverage, if applicable) is not sufficient to cover the item(s) and the amount of any fee(s).